cnguyen-uk/An-Introduction-to-Go/README.md

 ### Dereferencing

 We can change the value stored in an address to a different value.
 We can prefix the `*` operator to a pointer to assign a new value to that address.
-This is called dereferencing or indirecting.
+This is called *dereferencing* or *indirecting*.

 ```Go
 x := 152